 Based in London, they started their operations in 2019, and since then, Pollinate has raised £70M over two funding rounds, from EFM Asset Management, Mastercard, Motive Partners, National Australia Bank, and RBS.

 All hail women in technology!
 Starling Bank is a new digital-only method of banking.
 With an app on the users’ phones, you can do everything and anything you want through your phone.
 The Starling Bank is the perfect outcome of technology making life easy for us, from tracking your savings to transactions.
 The founder, Anne Boden, is undoubtedly the best person for success such as this.
 With her 30 year career at the world’s best-known financial organizations, she flags innovative banking.

 Founded in 2015, Starling Bank currently has over 2 million users and is one of the UK’s most established fintech start-ups.

 Decoded | Kathryn Parsons

-Kathryn Parsons is yet one another perfect example of women in tech.
-She doesnt come from a technological education background yet she believes that technology is for everyone!
+Kathryn Parsons is yet another perfect example of women in tech.
+She doesn’t come from a technological education background, yet she believes that technology is for everyone!
 And we all know how true this statement is…

-In our increasingly digital world, we often find that in order to obtain a new job role or expand a business we need more of an understanding of technology.
-Well, Decoded is an accessible coding school providing education on everything from creating your own app to programming.
+In our increasingly digital world, we often find that we need more understanding of technology to obtain a new job role or expand a business.
+Well, Decoded is an accessible coding school providing education on everything from creating your app to programming.

 Smol | Paula Quazi and Nick Green

 Smol, is an eco-friendly startup co-founded in 2018 by Paula Quazi and Nick Green.
-Their aim is to deliver laundry detergent, fabric conditioner and dishwasher tablets to hundreds of thousands of households across the UK.
-But obviously, doing it in an efficient and affordable way that’s both good for the consumer and the environment.
-With plastic-free and fully recyclable packaging Smol is the next best thing.
+They aim to deliver laundry detergent, fabric conditioner and dishwasher tablets to hundreds of thousands of households across the UK.
+But obviously, doing it efficiently and affordably that’s both good for the consumer and the environment.
+With plastic-free and fully recyclable packaging, Smol is the next best thing.